Frequently Asked Questions

-Official transcripts MUST be sent directly to the Graduate Program Director:
+Official transcripts MUST be sent directly to ATCAS at:

 For any coursework completed outside of the United States, you need to have your credits evaluated course-by-course by a Foreign Credential Evaluation Service.
-Have them send the official report directly to Valerie Herzog at the address above.
+Have the agency send the official report directly to ATCAS at the address above.
 The link below contains the list of companies from whom WSU accepts reports.

 Where should I send my GRE scores, if required?

-Scores should be sent directly to the MSAT Graduate Program Director.
-Contact ETS to request that a copy of your test scores be sent to the WSU MSAT using the code 6449.
+Official GRE scores should be sent directly to the MSAT Graduate Program Director.
+Contact ETS to request that a copy of your official test scores be sent to the WSU MSAT via ATCAS using the code 1770.
 A GRE test score is only required if GPA is below a 3.0.